JHenzi/ExifStoryTeller/README.md

 - Photo metadata extraction tools
 - Geocoding and location services
 - Map visualization libraries (Leaflet, Mapbox)
-- Chronological data presentation tools
+- Timeline and chronological data presentation tools
+- Flask web application examples

 ---

-**Transform your photo collection into an interactive map-based journey through your locations!** 🗺️
+**Transform your photo collection into an interactive map timeline journey!** 🗺️📸

-*Follow your path through time and space with image galleries at each location.*
+*Navigate through your photos in time and space with a beautiful web interface.*